©2010-2015 Carnegie Public Library 219 E. 4th Street, East Liverpool, OH 43920 (330)385-2048

-The people throughout the area were loosing their farms to the banks.
+The people throughout the area were losing their farms to the banks.
 The banks wanted the land for the expansion of farming and its profits.
 Small farms were unprofitable.
 The people had done everything that they could to keep their homes even holding off the bank's tractors with shot guns, daring then to take what was rightfully theirs.

 Into this story comes Charles Floyd, poor, out of work, with a young family.
 He would take odd jobs but that did not help.
 Many of the younger generation would not go hungry.
 They became armed bandits.
 Floyd was one of such people.
 He would rob the banks that were robbing them and whilst he was in the banks taking their money he would destroy or steal the mortgages to the local farms.
 With no record of a mortgage how could the banks take the land?
 He would also use his ill gotten money by buying food and distributing it to the members of the community.
 In return they protected him, became his communication system, fed him and welcomed him to their homes when he "dropped by".

-Of all the bandits who hung-out in the Cookson Hills, some of whom were Ford Bradshaw, Troy Love, Aussie Elliott and Ed Newt Clanton, Charles "Pretty-Boy" Floyd is the most famous.
+Of all the bandits who hung-out in the Cookson Hills, some of whom were Ford Bradshaw, Troy Love, Aussie Elliott and Ed Newt Clanton, Charles "Pretty-Boy" Floyd's name is the best known.
 He was never called "Pretty-Boy" by any who knew him well, most called him "Chock".
 In 1931 and 1932 he robbed so many banks in Oklahoma that the bank insurance rates doubled.
 He even robbed two banks in one day at Paden and Castle, Oklahoma on December 12, 1931.
 He used a submachine gun and a bullet proof vest.
 Most of the time he worked alone but occasionally had one companion or fellow thief.
 He rarely concealed his identity and often introduced himself to his victims.
 Often it was said that when he left the scene of a robbery he would make the bank officials ride on the running boards of his car so that he was protected.